City of Bloomington Home Page

 Township Government Makeup

 Most Illinois townships elect eight officials: a supervisor, clerk, four trustees, an assessor and a highway commissioner.
 Five counties-Cook, Madison, Peoria, Sangamon and Will-also elect a tax collector.
+The City of Bloomington Township shares the same governing body as the City.
+The City Council and the Township Trustees are one and the same.

 The supervisor is chief executive officer of the township and chairs the board of trustees.
 The supervisor also administers the general assistance program and is treasurer of all town funds.

 Trustees comprise the legislative branch of the township.
-With the supervisor, they have voting rights over establishing township policies outside the jurisdiction of the assessor and highway commissioner.
+With the Supervisor, they have voting rights over establishing township policies outside the jurisdiction of the assessor and highway commissioner.

 The clerk is ex-officio clerk of the highway district and the local election authority and keeps all town records except for active general assistance case records.
 The clerk also is responsible for posting legal announcements for the township.